Bo-Wang-Lab/cell_type_regulatory_evolution/README.md

-# Motif Vocabulary Balances Stability and Flexibility in Cell Type Evolution
+# Flexible use of conserved motif vocabularies constrains genome access in cell type evolution

 Initial commit for submission, working on adding documentation/linking to the larger data sources elsewhere